iredmail/mlmmjadmin/docs/API.md

 `subscribers` | `subscribers=<mail>,<mail2>,<mail3>` | | Add multiple subscribers from mailing list.
 Multiple subscribers must be separated by comma.
 `require_confirm` | `require_confirm=yes` | `yes` | Send an email to subscriber for confirm.
 Subscriber will be added as member after confirmed.

-## Parameters used to remove subscribers
+## Parameters used to remove multiple subscribers

 `POST /api/<mail>/remove_subscribers/(normal|nomail|digest)`